 In the constantly shifting landscape of social media, it can be easy to get overwhelmed and to know which site best suits your business.
-There’s a pretty good chance you’re already connected to a platform like Facebook or Instagram for personal use, but how do you use these sites for your coaching, teaching, or training business?
+There’s a pretty good chance you’re already connected to a platform like Facebook or Instagram for personal use, but how does social media marketing work for yoga teachers?